Query builder¶

 will miss essential dependencies and runtime setup.

-The QueryBuilder holds internal state and should not be reused for
+The QueryBuilder holds internal state and must not be reused for

-different queries: Use one query builder per query.
-Get a fresh one by
+Use one query builder per query.
+Get a fresh one by calling

 if the same table is